zhangzheheng12345/zhangzheheng12345/README.md

 [Github Repo](https://github.com/zhangzheheng12345/flowscript)

-A embed interpreter of a special functional language of **FlowScript** (created by myself) written in Go.
+An embed interpreter of a special functional language of **FlowScript** (created by myself) written in Go.

 This is my largest project (still it's small and simple).
 I started it for learning interpreter & compiler technology, practising Go, and for fun.